MathyouMB/website/src/content/articles/2024/making-the-most-of-your-internship.md

 ## Take Ownership and Clarify Details Early

-One of the most common pitfalls for interns, junior developers—and even seasoned programmers—is diving into implementation before fully understanding the requirements or assumptions behind a task.
+One of the most common pitfalls for interns, junior developers, and even seasoned programmers is diving into implementation before fully understanding the requirements or assumptions behind a task.
 Instead, you should take ownership and work to fully understand a ticket's scope and ensure that all requirements are met when it's delivered.

 You do not want to tell your team your ticket is almost done, only for your entire approach to be questioned once you submit your first draft of the code for review.
 You also don't want to mark a ticket complete while missing a part of an acceptance critiria and potentially derail future dependant tickets in your team's backlog.